bangcorrupt/freetribe-tutorial/docs/user-input.md

 ## Things to Try

-Try remapping the CC index to something other than the knob index.
+Try remapping the CC number to something other than the knob index.

 Try sending CC messages for button events.